 Using the normal mobile networks with 3G data connectivity could simply not provide KFC with reliable communication for the point-of-sale services.
 The poor 3G communication was leading to revenue loss and customer frustrations, which simply could not be afforded anymore.

-FNB partnered with Q-KON to develop a very reliable satellite communication network that provided trusted communication for business point-of-sale solutions.
+A leading bank partnered with Q-KON to develop a very reliable satellite communication network that provided trusted communication for business point-of-sale solutions.

 “We really can’t complain, as we have seen a tremendous improvement in the uptime at these stores, in comparison of how it was.
 The support from the Q-KON team is excellent!”

-Michael Davel of Gunret Foods.
+Says Michael Davel of Gunret Foods.